SchachtmanLab/Transgenic-sorghum-sorgoleone/README.md

 ### 7. alpha-diversity analysis

-– First, Conduct a rarefaction analysis in QIIME v1.9.1
+–First, Conduct a rarefaction analysis in QIIME v1.9.1

 ```